lrowe/deno_varnish/README.md

 # Experiment embedding deno_runtime in Varnish TinyKVM.

-This is very early in development and doesn't work yet.
+This is very early in development, it only kinda works and is quite slow (more than likely my fault!)

 ## Build static binary and validate that it runs on Linux